Palau Güell (Güell Palace) Tickets

 The property was designed as a residence for the Güell family as well as serving as a space for social and cultural events being hosted by the family and others.
 The building includes spaces such as a grand reception hall, a chapel, a main room for entertaining guests, and various living quarters and the stables located under the property.

-What you see on a visit to Palau Güell (Güell Palace)
+What you see can see at Palau Güell (Güell Palace)

-Upon arrival, you can see from the outside it isn't a normal property.
+Upon arrival at the UNESCO World Heritage Site, you can see from the outside it isn't a normal property.
 You are greeted by the intricate ironwork on the gates that welcome you and that's before you even enter the property.

-Then once inside, the amazing contrast between light and dark space and how they actually compliment each other.
-Then there is the vibrant use of colours in various spaces.
-The way that Gaudi used natural light to fill the property and how it reacts with both the dark and light spaces.
+Once inside you can see the contrast between the light and dark spaces and how they actually compliment each other.
+Then there is the vibrant use of colours and the way that Gaudi used natural light to fill the property and how it reacts with both the dark and light spaces.

 If this is your first visit to a Gaudi property, it will unlikely be your last, but the start to the journey.
 If you've opted for a guided tour, your guide will point out the incredible features and give you a deeper understanding of the use and reason behind them.

-As visitors wander through the interconnected rooms, each reveals a different facet of Gaudí's genius, from the lavish use of wood and stained glass to the symbolic elements seamlessly integrated into the architecture.
+As you explore the rooms each reveals a different facet of Gaudí's genius, from the lavish use of wood and stained glass to the symbolic elements seamlessly integrated into the architecture.

-Going up to the rooftop, visitors are treated to a forest of whimsically shaped chimneys and breath taking views of Barcelona.
+The central hall with its parabolic dome, thanks to Gaudi's use of engineering and aesthetics is another major focal point and going up to the rooftop, you are treated to a forest of whimsically shaped chimneys along with amazing views of Barcelona.

-Palau Güell is not just a building; it's a curated journey through time and artistic expression, something that Gaudi was known for in his designs, offering a glimpse into his mind and the opulence of Barcelona's architectural heritage.
+Palau Güell is not just a building, it's a curated journey through time and artistic expression, which is something that Gaudi was known for in his designs.

 Palau Güell (Güell Palace) Fun Facts